 - Treatment is not working.
 Occasionally this might be because of overuse of medication.

 - Preventative treatment is needed and expertise in such treatment is required.

 Generally, migraine improves with age and often abates temporarily around adolescence.
-Approximately 50% will continue to have migraines into adulthood.
+However, about half of children and adolescents with migraine headaches will continue to have migraines into adulthood.

 Further reading & references

 - Ozge A, Sasmaz T, Bugdayci R, et al; The prevalence of chronic and episodic migraine in children and adolescents.
 Eur J Neurol.
 2013 Jan;20(1):95-101. doi: 10.1111/j.1468-1331.2012.03795.x.
 Epub 2012 Aug 8.

 - Gelfand AA; Migraine and childhood periodic syndromes in children and adolescents.
 Curr Opin Neurol.
 2013 Jun;26(3):262-8. doi: 10.1097/WCO.0b013e32836085c7.

 - The International Classification of Headache Disorders, 3rd edition (beta version).; The International Classification of Headache Disorders, 3rd edition (beta version).
 Cephalalgia.
 2013 Jul;33(9):629-808. doi: 10.1177/0333102413485658.

 - Winner P; Migraine-related symptoms in childhood.
 Curr Pain Headache Rep. 2013 Aug;17(8):339. doi: 10.1007/s11916-013-0339-6.

 - Diagnosis and Management of Migraine, Tension-Type, Cluster and Medication-Overuse Headache; British Association for the Study of Headache (BASH) Guidelines, (2010)